ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/techinformation.md

 __Encryption__

-To protect customer data in transit ShareFile supports TLS 1.2 with up to 256 bit AES encryption and no less than 128 bit encryption with the negotiation to TLS/AES-256 dependent on whether the end user’s device or proxy supports TLS/AES-256.
+To protect customer data in transit ShareFile supports TLS 1.2 with up to 256 bit AES encryption and no less than 128 bit encryption with the negotiation to TLS/AES-256 dependent on whether the end user's device or proxy supports TLS/AES-256.

 __Hash-based message authentication code__